AmrMohamedNasr/HTTP-Server-Client/README.md

 # Overview

-1. Implementation of an HTTP server and client using TCP sockets in C++.
+1. Implementation of an HTTP server and client using TCP sockets in C++(Supports HTTP/1.0 & HTTP/1.1).
 2. It supports get request(which sends to the client a file from the server) & post (From client to server).
 3. It supports concurrent clients, persistent connections and timeouts.
 4. It will write the file received URL path from the request upon reception of a response.